 After all this 2 hours dialogue, I got permission to go camping alone.
 It was my first time, so I had a two nights stay in the woods.

 My experience made me realize that camping alone as a woman is not a tough row to hoe.
 That is why I am here to teach you that a woman is brave enough.
-She can fulfill her own dreams alone, without a man.
+She can fulfil her own dreams alone, without a man.

 Main dangers you face while camping:

 What natural disasters can occur during camping?
 Heavy rain.
 Flash of powerful lightning.
-A flood maybe if you have a water body near your campsite.
+A flood may be if you have a water body near your campsite.
 A landslide, if your campsite is in the middle of ice-capped mountains.

 Wilderness is a word horrible in itself.
 And camping alone in the wilderness is not easy for any human being, either a man or a woman.
-You don’t know whenever an awful creature that you haven’t seen before comes around you.
+You don’t know whenever an awful creature you haven’t seen before comes around you.
 Or you may encounter a giant bear.

-People are only a risk to women as men can deal with people without any fear.
+People are only a risk to women as men can deal with people without fear.
 But a woman is always afraid of sexual predators wherever she goes.
 You may get some nightmares about being sexually harassed, and you get up sweaty in the middle of the night.
 It will not let you sleep the remaining half night.